cjhoon96/BAEKJOON/SAP Certi/Fiori Certi/FIORI CERTI 정리.md

-## What is meant by the namespace in the context of JavaScript?
+## 25. What is meant by the namespace in the context of JavaScript?
 (Choose the correct answer).

 It is the name of a function.

 It is where you change the visibility of a variable.

-### It is a container to bundle functionality under a unique identifier.
+It is a container to bundle functionality under a unique identifier.

 ****

 :book: UX399 - Unit 3

+C

 ****

-## What mode do you have to use when you want to use the new ECMA6 language features?
+## 26. What mode do you have to use when you want to use the new ECMA6 language features?

 ## (Choose the correct answer).

-### strict mode
+strict mode

 base mode